soymadip/portfolio/notes/html/emmet.md

 ### For easy elements multiply:

-in HTML, you could write:
+In HTML, you could write:

 ```html
 ul>li*5